ProtectMarriage.com: Organization

 Ron Prentice, the executive director of ProtectMarriage.com, is a licensed marriage and family therapist.
-In addition to his duties at the organization, he served as Chief Executive Officer of the California Family Council until December 2013.
+In addition to his duties at the organization, he was Chief Executive Officer of the California Family Council until December 2013.

-Andrew Pugno is lead counsel at ProtectMarriage.com.
-He coauthored Proposition 8, and continues its legal defense.
+Andrew Pugno was lead counsel at ProtectMarriage.com.
+He coauthored Proposition 8, and then provided its legal defense.
 Pugno began his efforts against same-sex marriage in 1995 with then-assemblyman Pete Knight.
-He served as chief counsel in the defense of Proposition 22.
+He was chief counsel in the defense of Proposition 22.

 In July 2008, ProtectMarriage.com hired Jennifer Kerns as communications director.
-Kerns, a public relations consultant, was previously the communications director for Steve Poizner's successful 2006 bid for the position of California Insurance Commissioner.
-She also served as assistant to California Secretary of State Bruce McPherson, analyzing election practices and results.
+Kerns, a public relations consultant, whad been the communications director for Steve Poizner's successful 2006 bid for the position of California Insurance Commissioner.
+She also was assistant to California Secretary of State Bruce McPherson, analyzing election practices and results.

-ProtectMarriage.com comprises three programs: Proposition 8 Legal Defense Fund, the ProtectMarriage.com Educational Foundation and ProtectMarriage.com Action Fund.
+ProtectMarriage.com comprised three programs: Proposition 8 Legal Defense Fund, the ProtectMarriage.com Educational Foundation and ProtectMarriage.com Action Fund.

 Relations with other organizations

 Members of the coalition include: the Family Research Council, Focus on the Family, and the California Family Alliance.

 Catholics for ProtectMarriage.com was formed to support the Proposition 8 campaign.
 The organization was a collaboration between the Knights of Columbus, the California Catholic Conference and Catholics for the Common Good.

 L. Whitney Clayton is the Church of Jesus Christ of Latter-day Saints (LDS Church) liaison with the coalition.
+The LDS hurch distributed hundreds of thousands of the Protect Marriage Coalition lawn signs during their involvement with the pro-Prop 8 campaign.
+Church members were directed by top leaders to register and donate on ProtectMarriage.com.